 First thing first, more deals create a rosy picture of a substantial market, right?
 Perhaps!
 But actually, these deals are not executed by Irish investment banks.
 Foreign banks handle these deals.
 And the main reason for executing these deals in Ireland is to save taxes.

-- There are also some elite-boutiques which are operational in Ireland and they work out few deals in Ireland.
-For example, Rothschild closed few deals in Ireland even if Rothschild is much stronger in Europe.
+- There are also some elite-boutiques that are operational in Ireland and they work out a few deals in Ireland.
+For example, Rothschild closed a few deals in Ireland even if Rothschild is much stronger in Europe.

 As you already know there are very few local investment banks in Ireland that serve few clients all through the year.
 Here’s a snapshot of their services –